danastasio/articulate/README.md

 user.where('user_id', 'huskyct').enrollments().select('course_id', 'user_id', 'role).get()
 ```

-This would fetch every course that the 'huskyct' user is enrolled in, and will return the values as a list of named tuples.
+This would fetch every course that the 'huskyct' user is enrolled in, and will return a collection of the user models.
 This allows you to easily work with the data with very little overhead.

 It is very easy to define relationships between tables using Articulate.